Bhargava-Nuthakki/BuiltIn_Adzuna_data_extraction/README.md

 # BuiltIn_and_Adzuna_data_extraction
-This repository contains Python scripts for extracting job postings data from the websites BuiltIn and Adzuna using a combination of web scraping and data extraction techniques.
+This repository contains Python scripts for extracting job postings data from the websites BuiltIn and Adzuna posted in the last 24 hours using a combination of web scraping and data extraction techniques.

 BuiltIn.py: Python script for scraping job postings from Builtin.

 Adzuna.py: Python script for extracting job postings from Adzuna using API provided by adzuna.

-Adzuna code works only with API ID and API key provided by adzuna. requirements.txt: Lists Python dependencies required to run the scripts.
+Code written to extract job postings from adzuna site works only with API ID and API key provided by adzuna.

+Included sample output CSV files generated

+requirements.txt: Lists Python dependencies required to run the scripts.

 ## Setup